IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Technical Components of the Neutrino Source

 The target assembly, referred to as the ``torpedo'' (see Fig.~\ref{torpedo}), is designed for easy removal and replacement from the back of the target shielding block.
 Figure~\ref{shielding} shows the shielding structure surrounding the target and sleeve, with a 20 cm (inner diameter) vacuum pipe running the full length.
 The inlet side brings the beam onto the target face.
 The back side allows the torpedo to be slid out.
 As mentioned earlier, the orientation of the target assembly in the hall faces away from the detector (See Fig.~\ref{deployment} (b)), and so provides ample room for removal of the long torpedo assembly.
 This will probably be done robotically because of high radiation levels.
 The spent targets will be stored in bore holes drilled into the walls of the target hall, as described in subsection 2.1.3 describing the Target Hall, and shown in Fig.~\ref{target_room}.

 The head of the torpedo, the actual target struck by the protons, consists of three nested beryllium hemispheres each having a thickness of 3 mm with a gap of 7 mm of heavy water between them, shown in Fig.~\ref{target-01}.
 Heavy water is used as the cooling fluid, as the absorption cross section for neutrons is lower, and there are added neutrons from the breakup of the deuteron.
 These increase the neutron flux reaching the $^7$Li in the sleeve.
-GEANT4 calculations indicate an almost 40\% improvement in the $^8$Li yield for D$_2$O over H$_2$O. Using heavy water does introduce tritium issues; however, the technology for controlling this is well understood, and has been incorporated into the planning for the primary cooling loop.
+GEANT4 calculations indicate an almost 40\% improvement in the $^8$Li yield for D$_2$O over H$_2$O. Using heavy water does introduce tritium issues; however, the completely-sealed design of the primary cooling loop assures that tritium will not be released to the environment.
+Mitigation of tritium will be considered as part of the decommissioning plan, where recovery and purification of the heavy water will be addressed.

 Water is circulated onto the target using a central divider plate made of beryllium, to separate the water flow.
 Water flows smoothly through the gaps between the beryllium hemispheres, Computational analyses of heat flow, temperature profiles and thermal stresses at the boundaries indicate acceptable performance of this target design, and that it is capable of handling the 600~kW of beam power.
 The target geometry is still being optimized, specifically to address the known issue of blistering of beryllium at the stopping point of the proton beam under intense bombardment due to the low solubility of hydrogen in beryllium~\cite{LENS}.